kevin-dapps/Filmstrip/README.md

 # Filmstrip
-An Android Material-Based Client for Instagram.
+An Open-Source  Material-Based Client for Instagram on Android.

+BEFORE YOU CONTINUE, READ THE NOTICE.txt

 Copyright 2015 Kevin Daniel